NicoOhler/Notes/Science, Technology and Society/Altklausurfragen mit Lösung.md

     - ==a) Scientists developed an interest in "the public understanding of science" since they feared cuts in governmental funding==
     - b) The discussion over the "public understanding of science" emerged in the United States during the 19th century
     - ==c) One reason why scientists are interested in the "public understanding of science" results from declining numbers of students who chose to study STEM subjects (science, technology, engineering and mathematics)==
-    - *d) Public controversies over particular fields of science raise questions over what the public knows about science*
+    - ==d) Public controversies over particular fields of science raise questions over what the public knows about science==
 25. Which of the following statements explain technology assessment?
     - a) Constructive Technology Assessment (CTA) was developed in the USA and calls for expert advice in policy making
     - ==b) Consensus Conference was developed in Denmark and emphasizes participatory methods==